projectchrono/chrono/doxygen/documentation/module_mkl/module_mkl_installation.md

 This unit corresponds to an additional shared library, called **ChronoEngine_mkl**, that can be linked to your application if you want to use it.<br>
 The file extension will be .dll for Win and .so on Linux.

-When you will rebuild the project, you could find some demo_MKL_xxxx examples in the binary directory, among other default demos.
+When you will rebuild the project, you could find some demo_MKL_xxx examples in the binary directory, among other default demos.<br>
+Please mind that are demo_MKL_MklEngine provides an example for those who wants to use the MKL interface without running any simulation.
+So it is not inteded for the average user.

 ## How to use it